For your pet’s safety, please watch this or read below prior to your pet’s surgery.

 Spay and neuter surgery appointments are scheduled Tuesday-Friday.
 (No surgeries on Saturday.)
 All pets should arrive at the clinic between 7:30am – 8:30am on the morning of their appointment.
+Express Surgery Appointments should arrive between 7:30am – 8:00 am.
 If you are running late, please call or continue to the facility to see if your pet can still be admitted for surgery that day.
 (If you have a special transport scheduled, please follow the instructions given by the customer service representative.)

-Please withhold all food after midnight, the day before your pet’s appointment.
+Please withhold all food after 9 PM the day before your pet’s appointment.
 Water is ok to leave out.
-No treats/full meals the day of surgery.
-If your pet accidentally gets a small amount of food, the day of surgery, discuss with staff upon arrival.
+If your pet accidentally gets a small amount of food the day of surgery, discuss with staff upon arrival.
 If a full meal was eaten, or other factors are involved, then we will likely need to reschedule your pet’s surgery appointment.
 A full meal can pose a serious problem while the pet is under anesthetic, should they regurgitate.
 This can block air passageways and/or cause aspiration.

 You may want to give your pet a bath prior to coming in for surgery, as we will request that you do not bathe your pet for 10-14 days after surgery.
 If your pet’s fur is currently caked with mud or the hair is matted, you may want to go to a groomer prior to surgery.
 SNKC’s staff will shave the belly and genital regions only and will utilize a clinical scrub and wash in those areas.
 However, SNKC will not be bathing or grooming your pet prior to surgery.
 If you are in need of a low cost groomer, we highly recommend The Grooming Project, which is conveniently located next to our building.
 Visit their website for additional information on their organization.

 Please know, if you send someone in your place to check in or pick up your pet, they are acting as your agent and are signing a document on your behalf.
-We will be asking a lot of additional questions about your pet at check in, therefore, it’s important that your agent knows your pet well.
-Utilize trusted individuals for this, as any services or items that are requested or declined by your agent will or will not be performed and you are responsible for all charges, the day of rendering.
+We will be asking a lot of additional questions about your pet at check-in, therefore, it’s important that your agent knows your pet well.
+Utilize trusted individuals for this, as any services or items that are requested or declined by your agent will or will not be performed and you are responsible for all charges the day services are rendered.
 Please be available, via telephone, if your agent is unsure of all your wishes.

 If your pet has a pre-existing condition, such as: a heart murmur; blood condition; neurological condition; prior reaction to anesthetic; disease or major illness/injury which requires special ongoing attention, then SNKC is not the appropriate facility to perform your pet’s spay or neuter.
 We have a set anesthetic protocol that is utilized for every surgery that we perform.
 A full service clinic will have other options that may be better suited and tailored for your pet’s particular condition.
 They can provide you with the guidance needed to make the best, well-informed decision regarding your pet’s ongoing care.